 It is always a good idea to hire CPsolutions because we save your nerves, time & money.

 - At CPsolutions, we have experience and knowledge; we know how to fight your speeding ticket.

 - If you hire CPsolutions to fight your speeding ticket, we will come to the hearing instead of you, and you will not be involved in a stressful process.

 - You will avoid standing in line, finding and paying for parking and gas in order to travel to the provincial offences court just to request a trial date.
 We will request a trial date for your speeding ticket.

 - You will not have to ask for a day off at work just to request a trial date for your speeding ticket and then to attend the hearing.

 - There will be no need to make a request to change a date of the hearing for your speeding ticket, if you cannot attend it at the date.
-CP Paralegal Services can.
+CPsolutions can.